Skip to footer content

 After this, the library may be added and the code tested.

-In the below code example, we launch the prism log object and then we add different logging levels one by one into the Prism logs and Save all the logs and criticality into a list.
+In the code example below, we initialize the Prism log object and then add different logging levels one by one into the Prism logs, saving all the logs and their criticality into a list.

 using Prism.Logging.Syslog;